March 10, 2025

 Data Layer is one of the main Google Tag Manager concepts, which ensures maximum flexibility, portability, and ease of implementation.
 Without it, GTM would not work.
 It is what keeps your tag management running properly.
 It is the key to unlocking Google Tag Manager’s potential.

 Simply put, a Data Layer is like a bucket that stores certain information.
-It’s a central place (virtual layer) of a website where you, your developers, or 3rd-party-tools tools can temporarily store data (about user, page content, etc.).
-From there, Google Tag Manager reads that information, uses it in tags/triggers/variables, or sends it further to other tools, Google Analytics, Google Adwords, Facebook/Meta, you name it.
+It’s a central place (virtual layer) of a website where you, your developers, or 3rd-party-tools tools can temporarily store data (about a user, page content, etc.).
+From there, Google Tag Manager reads that information, uses it in tags/triggers/variables, or sends it further to other tools, such Google Analytics, Google Ads, Facebook/Meta, you name it.

 Store/update data in the data layer

-There are two ways how the data can be pushed to the Data Layer.
+There are two ways the data can be pushed to the data layer.
 Actually, there is only one that you should be using, but for the sake of knowledge, I’ll mention both:

 - By adding a Data Layer snippet above the Google Tag Manager container snippet ( dataLayer = [] ).
 This method is also mentioned in the official GTM documentation.
 It’s called Data Layer declaration.